rashmika13/sei/w02/d2/media-queries-lab.md

 ## Intro

-Time for some practice using media queries to build layouts for different size screens!
+Time for some practice using media queries to build layouts for different screen sizes!

 This lab **is not a deliverable**.